jventura1738/KnightRandomWalk/README.md

 For a formal analysis, please refer to the following files:

-- x.doc: This is the original Research Report document used as a draft to be copied over to LaTeX.
-This is pretty up to date, however it is not as cool as the next file.
-- x.pdf: This is the final draft of our Research Report & Analysis written in LaTeX.
+- Report.pdf: This is the final draft of our Research Report & Analysis written in LaTeX.
 This includes all sources and citations, data, and source code outputs.
 However, if you would like even more outputs, refer to the data.txt!
-- x.latex: This is the source code for our LaTeX Report, if for some reason this interests you.
+- Report.tex: This is the source code for our LaTeX Report, if for some reason this interests you.
-- data.txt: This file contains some of the empirical data collected for viewing purposes.
+- data.txt: This file contains some of the empirical data collected for viewing purposes. (/Data)

 ### "Computation is about insight, not numbers." - Richard Hamming